benpaymaster/python-log-analyzer/README.md

 - **Export to CSV:** Use `--csv-output` to save summary as CSV.
 - **Configurable Alert Thresholds:** Use `--error-threshold` and `--latency-threshold` to set custom alert levels.
 - **Log Format Auto-Detection:** If `--delimiter` is not specified, the tool auto-detects the log format.
+- **Anomaly Detection:** Use `--detect-anomalies` to flag and display latency spikes in the CLI output.
 - **Unit Tests:** Ensures reliability with `python3 -m unittest log_analyzer/tests.py`.